Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 Basic intention is to provide an alternative way to collect visitor data during SARS CoV 2 pandemic.
 Since regulations force us to collect this data and no mobile phone app should be used we started this approach

 ## How it works
-Basicly an customer opens the web url, enters his/her data and retrives a qr code containing an unique id.
-On site this qr code is scanned by an employee on begin and end of the customer visit.
+Basicly an visitor opens the web url, enters his/her data and retrives a qr code containing an unique id.
+On site this qr code is scanned by an employee on begin and end of the visitor visit.
 This way personal data is only tranfered once and you safe a lot of paper.
-Also an checkin/ checkout is independent of a mobile device since the customer can also print this qr code.
+Also an checkin/ checkout is independent of a mobile device since the visitor can also print this qr code.
-Customer data is stored assymetric (why cause i can) within database and only users with admin permission can read this data
+Visitor data is stored assymetric (why cause i can) within database and only users with admin permission can read this data

 ## Requirements
-On customer side ther is only a internet connection needed.
+On visitor side ther is only a internet connection needed.
 To run this application server side Python >= 3.7 is needed.
 All required modules are listet within requirements.txt.

-## Usage Costumer
+## Usage visitor
 1. Open Url
 1. Enter Data
 1. Show qr code to a responsible employee

 ## Usage employee
 1. open `[yourdomain]:[port]/signin`
-1. scan customer qr code via web interface at the beginning of the visit (checks in automatically)
+1. scan visitor qr code via web interface at the beginning of the visit (checks in automatically)
-1. scan customer qr code via web interface at the end of the visit (via "checkout" button)
+1. scan visitor qr code via web interface at the end of the visit (via "checkout" button)

 ## Supported devices
 Actually every device with an browser.
 For scanning every mobile device with a camera or pc with a webcam